jonasmerlin/astro-seo/README.md

 Propname | Type | Description
 ------------ | ------------- | -------------
-title | string | The title of the page. description | string | Text that gives a concise description of what your page is about. canonical | string | Prevent duplicate content issues by specifying the "canonical" or "preferred" url of a web page.
+title | string | The title of the page. titleTemplate | string | Provide a title template to keep a consistent title style. `%s — Astro SEO`, `%s` will be replaced with your title, e.g. `Homepage — Astro SEO` titleDefault | string | Fallback title that is used if no title is provided. description | string | Text that gives a concise description of what your page is about. canonical | string | Prevent duplicate content issues by specifying the "canonical" or "preferred" url of a web page.
 If you don't define this, `Astro.request.url.href` will be used as the default value. noindex | boolean | Set this to true if you don't want search engines to index your page.
 Since this is an SEO component, this gets set to `false` by default.
 This way, indexing is strictly opt-out.